julowe/OpenVDMv2/INSTALL-debian8.md

 ### PHP7.1
 The language used to write the OpenVDMv2 web-interface is PHP.

-There is not an official package for debian 8 yet, so use [instruction from sury.org](https://packages.sury.org/php/README.txt) to add the repo for php 7.x packages.
+There is not an official package for debian 8 yet, so use [instructions from sury.org](https://packages.sury.org/php/README.txt) to add the repo for php 7.x packages.

 To install PHP open a terminal window and type:
 ```